abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 	// if we actually have an image if (!frame.empty())
 	{
-		// if we successfully opened the camera stream if (!captureTexture.isAllocated())
+		// if we haven't created a render texture yet if (!captureTexture.isAllocated())
 		{
-			// we use this texture to show what we're seeing luminanceType = frame.channels() == 3 ?
+			// we need to know if this is black & white or color luminanceType = frame.channels() == 3 ?
 GL_RGB : GL_LUMINANCE;
 			// now that we know the size, we can allocate a texture with this size captureTexture.allocate(frame.cols, frame.rows, luminanceType);